warmist/scripts/docs/dwarf-op.rst

 ``types``
     These are a sort of archetype system for applying to dwarves.
-It primarily includes physical attributes, but can include skills as well.
+It primarily includes physical and mental attributes, but can include skills as well.

     Each type has a probability of being applied to a dwarf just by pure luck - this is in addition to types applied by other means.
 Each type also has a